 5 Ways to Find Time to Improve Your Job Skills and Career Prospects

-1. Get to Work 15 Minutes Earlier
+1. Start Work 15 Minutes Earlier

 We all have good intentions, but once the workday starts, we all get busy.

-2. Ignore email (and Facebook) for 15 minutes each day
+2. Ignore Email (and Facebook) for 15 Minutes Each Day

 Declare a media-free zone for 15 minutes each day while you concentrate on learning new information, or making a complex topic clearer.

-Think of how much easier it is to keep the habit of brushing your teeth every day, than to go for an hour-long walk each weekend.
+Think of how much easier it is to keep the habit of brushing your teeth every day than to go for an hour-long walk each weekend.

-4. Schedule the time
+4. Schedule the Time for Training

 5. Say No to Distractions

-Remember, an investment in grant management training can save you time in the future as problems can be averted before they occur.
-Improving your skills can also create more opportunities for career advancement, not to mention the personal satisfaction of becoming the expert in your field.
+And improving your grant management knowledge can also create more opportunities for career advancement, not to mention the personal satisfaction of becoming an expert in your field.

 Lucy Morgan CPA, MBA